 Why do we care about online presence when we’re talking about what makes a great brewery taproom?

 Let’s pretend for a moment that we’re bored and thirsty.
-We decide it would be fun to check out a new brewery.
+We decided it would be fun to check out a new brewery.
 There are loads of great breweries to choose from, so how do we decide where to go?
 Well, first we’ll visit the brewery’s website to learn a bit about them.
 We want to see their hours and learn a bit about their beer selection.
-Next we’ll probably check out their Facebook page to see what they have going on.
+Next, we’ll probably check out their Facebook page to see what they have going on.
 Is anything new & exciting on tap?
 Do they have live music?
 A food truck?
 Is there anything special happening?

 In today’s business environment, we expect to be able to learn all these things online.
 We aren’t going to call the brewery to ask, that’s just crazy talk.
 I don’t think we’re alone in this.
 If we don’t find the information we are looking for online, we’ll keep looking elsewhere.
 It’s even worse if we do show up, only to learn that the website is outdated and wrong.
 We’ve gone to places to learn that the beers we were expecting to find were gone months ago.
 Another time, we drove an hour out of our way to visit a brewery, only to arrive and learn of a recent change in their hours.
 The website said they’d be open, but the locked door told another story.
 It is beyond frustrating when those types of things happen.
 So if a brewery is going to rank high in our proverbial book, they need to keep their online details correct and updated.